danielcodes/today-i-learned/march/README.md

 This takes a little time to sink in, because you have to think in terms of the return value (-, 0, +). ie. 4 - 3 gives 1 and so a positive value means b is placed before a, so it sorts `3, 4`

+#### You done goofed up

+* Always use `target="_blank"` when creating links on codepens, painfully found out about this when the twitter button that I needed to create was giving me some weird frame bug
+* Don't forget to add the `http://` when testing API's on hurl.it

 ### Week 3, 03/14/16